dylan-lang/dylan-programming-book/source/part1.rst

 :doc:`oo-1`, introduces the concepts of methods, built-in classes, class inheritance, and explains what it means to be an object.

-In Chapters :doc:`usr-class` through :doc:`pos`, we start to develop an example of a library that represents different kinds of time and position.
+In Chapters :doc:`usr-class` through :doc:`modularity`, we start to develop an example of a library that represents different kinds of time and position.
 A *library* is a complete unit of code that can be used by many different clients.
 Our eventual goal in this book is to develop